fqantonio/GoingInductive/README.md

 This work includes junior and junior high students of two different schools, from different regions, at the chemistry and physics subjects of the Portuguese curriculum, in the time scale 2003 to 2019.

 The organizational environment of schools and teachers in Portugal doesn't help this type of research work.
-Focused on managing the schools as enterprises with a lot of controlling bureaucracy, putting numbers and paperwork ahead of the crucial and significant decisions around teaching, real assessment is barely used, research also, and when it happens, its just shared at the university level.
+Focused on managing the schools as enterprises with a lot of controlling bureaucracy, putting numbers and paperwork ahead of the crucial and significant decisions around teaching, real assessment is barely used, research folows teh same pattern, and when it happens, its just shared at the university level.
 Meaning:
   1 - The crucial planning and individual teacher-student interaction is less important for this organization;
   2 - Time spent on research and discussions is useless: numbers constrain our job, of course, it's normal, but with the same money we can do better if we can get together and discuss the way we could be organized.

 Luckily, the knowledge and the tools available online today, allows us to go further with peer contribution, beyond a simple Average Treatment Effect (some of us, at least, do some mean computations): statistical knowledge is not something that we are prepared for and the statistical tools are very expensive.
 Today, this tools are available with opensource licences: so, time is crucial: teacher need it to study, get the necessary knowledge and interpret the results.
 And publish it!

-# RESULT
+# RESULTS

-The next two tables present the **results**, only for the most **robust and reliable sample** used in this work, in spite of the fact that the sample is much large.
-So, they showed results about the JUNIOR sample for SCHOOL 1, which means not having the school effect, nor the problem of using the less numbered entrances of the junior high students sample.
+The next two tables present a resume of the **results**, only for the most **robust and reliable sample** used in this work, in spite of the fact that the sample is much large.
+So, they show results about the JUNIOR sample for SCHOOL 1, which means not having the school effect, nor the problem of using the less numbered entrances of the junior high students sample.

-CLASS is an weight average of the **variables**, TEST, LAB and BEHAV with formula: CLASS = 0.5 x TEST + 0.3 x LAB + 0.2 x BEHAV.
-The RANK variable is categorized using the variable CLASS and is a measured of the level of adaptation of students to the school system: RANK 1, for CLASS less or equal to 45%; RANK 2, for CLASS between 45% and 70% and RANK 3, for CLASS greater or equal to 70%.
-MALE and FEMALE are variables related to the gender of students: categorized by F if students are female gender and M if male.
+The variables used in the sample:
+ID: Identification entry row data;
+DATE: year of the sample: it belongs, actually to 2003/2004, lective year;
+SCHOOL: categorical variable, 0 and 1, represent two schools, identified by 0 (till 2008) and 1 (after 2009);
+GENDER: categorical vairable, F and M
+TEST, LAB, BEHAV: variables of the score in the tests and observational forms at LAB (Laboratory practical skills assessment) and BEHAV related to accomplishment school rules behavior LAB work and Behavior, normally if they follow the rules stablished at school
+GRADE: categories 0 to 6, representing, respectively, 7,8,9,10,11, 10p(techical) and 11p (Technical)
+M4CID, categorical 0 and 1 variable, respectively, without 4C/ID and with 4CID;
+CLASS, continuous variable, 0 to 100, height average, CLASS = 0.5 x TEST + 0.3 x LAB + 0.2 x BEHAV
+RANK: a categorical variable that measures the adaptability of students to school.

-The values showned in the table are median changes in the variable group.
+The values showned in the table represent median changes.

 | SAMPLE | TEST | LAB | BEHAV | CLASS | OBSERVATIONS/NOTES |
 |:------------|:------------:|:------------:|:------------:|:------------:|:------------:|